 The installation of a gravity sewer system in 1970 was an ambitious project for the newly incorporated Village.
 This project involved the installation of 8 1/2 miles of sewer main and resulted in a cleaner and more aesthetically appealing community.

 In 1991, Niverville’s population growth led to it being granted Town status, with a population of 1,530 residents.
-Niverville’s population in 2020 is estimated to be 5,000+.
+Niverville’s population according to the 2021 census is 5,593.

 In 1994, a 91-acre parcel was donated to the Town which was developed into Hespeler Park.
 This park boasts 5 baseball diamonds, a paved walking path, exercise equipment, playground, Splash Park, picnic shelter, numerous soccer pitches, beach volleyball and a bicycle pump track.
 Niverville is also home to the Centennial Arena and Curling Rink, which is one of the few curling rinks left in Manitoba with natural ice.